anilgangapersaud/anilgangapersaud.github.io/README.md

 # Anil Gangapersaud

-I am a passionate, detail-oriented full-stack software engineer with experience developing web applications and backend microservices, constantly learning new technologies in an effort to improve my skillset and provide greater value as an engineer.
+I am a passionate, detail-oriented full-stack software engineer with experience developing web and cloud applications, constantly learning new technologies in an effort to improve my skillset and provide greater value as an engineer.

 ## Education